 Various simple sensor models have been investigated in the task of target tracking and counting.
-Binary proximity sensors have been employed to estimate positions and velocities of a moving body using particle filters [1] and moving averages [11].
-The performance limit of a binary proximity sensor network in tracking a single target was discussed and approached in [13], followed by an extension to the tracking of multiple targets [14].
-The task of counting multiple targets using simple sensors was also studied in [2], in which the problem of accurately counting the number of targets with overlapping footprints using pressure sensor arrays was solved with a novel approach of integrating over Euler characteristics.
+Binary proximity sensors have been employed to estimate positions and velocities of a moving body using particle filters [1] and moving averages [2].
+The performance limit of a binary proximity sensor network in tracking a single target was discussed and approached in [3], followed by an extension to the tracking of multiple targets [4].
+The task of counting multiple targets using simple sensors was also studied in [5], in which the problem of accurately counting the number of targets with overlapping footprints using pressure sensor arrays was solved with a novel approach of integrating over Euler characteristics.
 In the works mentioned so far, the sensor network's aggregate sensing range must cover the targets of interest at all times.
-When only a subset of an environment is guarded, word problems in groups [4, 5] naturally arise.
-For the setup in which targets moving inside a 2D region are monitored with a set of sensor beams, [15] studied the issues of possible target locations, target path reconstruction up to homotopy, and path winding numbers.
-Here, the surfacing of more interesting behaviors also induces an increase in computational complexity as well as convergence time, which is similar to what we observe in this paper.
-Controlling of sensorless wild bodies using various forms of gates was explored in [3], and some of the physically implemented gates used laser sensor beams to detect crossings between regions.
-Related to the control of sensorless wild bodies is the sensorless manipulation of polygonal parts studied in [6, 10].
+When only a subset of an environment is guarded, word problems in groups naturally arise [6], [7].
+For the setup in which targets moving inside a 2D region are monitored with sensors, algorithms exist that estimate the possible distribution of these targets [8], [9].
+In particular, [8] focused on sensor beams and studied the issues of possible target locations, target path reconstruction up to homotopy, and path winding numbers.
+In [8], the surfacing of more interesting behaviors also induces an increase in computational complexity as well as convergence time, which is similar to what we observe in this paper.
+Controlling of sensorless wild bodies using various forms of gates was explored in [10], and some of the physically implemented gates used laser sensor beams to detect crossings between regions.
+Related to the control of sensorless wild bodies is the sensorless manipulation of polygonal parts was studied in [11] and [12].

 If the limitation on using simple sensor models is lifted, research literature on target counting and tracking expands.
 Given the amount of papers and their diversified nature on this topic, we only mention a few of them.
-In [9] a simple virtual sensor, capable only of reporting visible features of the polygonal environment and the presence of indistinguishable targets, is able to count static targets using a minimal amount of data storage, though it is unclear how the simple virtual sensor could be implemented by simple physical sensors.
-In the domain of wireless sensor networks, the study of target counting and tracking is frequently coupled with communication efficiency and other concerns [7].
-In [16], Simultaneous Localization and Mapping (SLAM) and Detection and Tracking of Moving Objects (DTMO) are combined to attack both problems at the same time.
-Real-time people counting with a network of image sensors is studied in [17].
+In [13] a simple virtual sensor, capable only of reporting visible features of the polygonal environment and the presence of indistinguishable targets, is able to count static targets using a minimal amount of data storage, though it is unclear how the simple virtual sensor could be implemented by simple physical sensors.
+In the domain of wireless sensor networks, the study of target counting and tracking is frequently coupled with communication efficiency and other concerns [14].
+In [15], Simultaneous Localization and Mapping (SLAM) and Detection and Tracking of Moving Objects (DTMO) are combined to attack both problems at the same time.
+Real-time people counting with a network of image sensors is studied in [16]